midstar/pycstruct/doc/source/overview.rst

     myByteArray = myStruct.serialize(myDict)

-myByteArray is now a byte array that can for example can be written to a file or transmittet over a network.
+myByteArray is now a byte array that can for example can be written to a file or transmitted over a network.

 The reverse process looks like this (assuming data is stored in the file myDataFile.dat):